-A Traffic Management Plan provides information on how to manage the risks that may arise from traffic movements during events and is required where the event involves the following:
+A Traffic Management Plan is required where the event involves the following:

-- full or partial road closure within the vicinity of the event - · a temporary suspension of traffic regulations - impacts on surrounding roads
+- full or partial road closure within the vicinity of the event - a temporary suspension of traffic regulations - impacts on surrounding roads

-The Traffic Management Plan must be prepared by a person with a current Advanced Traffic Management qualification.
-However, if the event is held off-road and attracts large traffic movements, the following information needs to be supplied:
+The Traffic Management Plan must be prepared by a person with a current Traffic Management qualification.

+However where the event is held off-road and attracts large traffic movements, the following information needs to be supplied.